 The Claims are located north of Lake Superior and west of James Bay in north-western Ontario, Canada.
-The southernmost claim block (4b) is approximately 86.5 km west of the town of Hearst, just north (0.46 km) of the Trans Canada Highway #11 (see Figures 1 and 2 below).
+The southernmost claim block (4b) is approximately 86.5 km west of the town of Hearst, just north (0.46 km) of the TransCanada Highway #11.